jeffwilliams/Torrentflow/README.md

 Building requires:

   * swig 1.3
+  * make
+  * g++
+  * ruby1.8-dev
+  * libtorrent-rasterbar-dev, and libtorrent-rasterbar (version 0.14 - 0.16)
+  * libasio-dev (if not installed as part of boost)

 Installation
 ------------

 1. Unpack the torrentflow archive to the desired installation path and unpack the archive.

-2. Install the dependencies (See appendix A for details)
+2. If you downloaded the binary package, install the dependencies for running.
+If you downloaded the source package, install the building and running dependencies (See appendix A for details).

 3. In the installation directory run `./install.rb`.

 4. Edit the configuration file `etc/torrentflowdeamon.conf` and set appropriate settings for the parameters.

+5. (Optional) Edit the configuration file `etc/sinatra.conf` and set appropriate settings for the parameters.

-5. Add at least one user using `bin/adduser <username>`.
+6. Add at least one user using `bin/adduser <username>`.

 Running